-NOTE: On CTR2-Uno and CTR2-Duo (and older Flex and Dial hardware) the first function (<DIAL>) is changed by changing the Dial Control's selection.
-It cannot be changed in this menu.
+NOTE: On CTR2-Uno and CTR2-Duo (and older Flex and Dial hardware) the first function (<DIAL>) cannot be changed in this menu.

 Using the Knob

 The Knob control display overwrites the current page anytime a knob is turned.
 The display is identical to the Dial control page but the colors are inverted.
 The current page re-appears 750 milliseconds after you stop turning the knob.